-First, preheat the oven at 180°C/350°F, and then melt the butter at bain-marie.
+First, preheat the oven to 180°C/350°F, and then melt the butter at bain-marie.
 Here’s a video on how to use a bain-marie (make sure the water doesn’t reach the top bowl).

 Leave the butter to cool.
 Mash the bananas with a fork.

 Whisk the eggs, butter, bananas, sweeteners, and vanilla extract with the mixer on low.
 Slowly stir in the dry ingredients, one spoon at a time.
 This cake is much better with real chocolate chips, so if you are okay with a little sugar, add some at the end.

 Pour the batter with the help of a dough scraper (or a spoon) into a round, medium-sized nonstick baking pan.
 Mine has a diameter of 25 cm/10”.
 Note that with a nonstick pan, you don’t need to add a parchment paper.
 Bake for 35 mins at 180°C/350°F. Take the cake layer out of the oven, give it a couple of minutes to cool off a little, and then turn it upside down onto a large plate—but before you do so, make sure you remove the edges of the cake from the sides of the pan with a plastic scraper or a silicone spatula.
 It’s important to use a silicone tool so as not to scratch the pan’s coating.

 Now it’s time to make the topping.
 Heat the forest frozen fruit gently with 30 ml/1 fl oz water, and then, when it starts to simmer, lower the heat a little and add the slurry (cornstarch dissolved in a few tablespoons of water).
 Stir for about a minute, or a minute and a half, but not longer, as you then run the risk of cornstarch breaking down and the topping mix becoming thin again.
 So after a minute, if it’s thick enough, remove it from the heat and add it to the top of your cake with a plastic scraper or a spoon.

 That’s it!
 You can now slice the cake and eat some (I recommend whipped cream, even as it contains some sugar), or you can wait an hour for it to cool off and then tuck into it.